Hi, I'm Mariel, and this is my story.

 In the hospital and after, I had a lot of word finding issues, I couldn’t tell you what my favorite food was, my friends’ names, or what I called my grandmother.
 I also had to relearn how to read; I didn’t even know what the letter W was called.
 I learned how to do basic math again, starting with 2+2.
 I also had to get used to scanning, since I don’t have any peripheral vision on the right side.

 After being discharged from Shepherd, I did another 6 weeks of day rehab, and then 2 months of outpatient rehab.
-I’m able to do most transfers on my own now and take care of myself, and I’m getting stronger everyday.
+I’m able to do pretty much everything on my own now (except drive) and I can take care of myself.
 I still have trouble reading and with math, but I’ve improved a lot and continue to work on it.
-My hope is to be independent again, go back to school and be a normal college student, get back to the things I love like hiking and kayaking, and find a job that I love and am able to succeed at.
+I’ve worked so hard to become independent again, go back to school, do the things that I love, and travel.
+I returned to the University of Florida in August 2019 and plan to graduate in December 2021 with a degree in Sports Management and a minor in Mass Communications.
+Check out “a day in the life” to read about my transition back to UF and everything that I’ve been up to in the past year!